alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Locate the Record Custodian

 As provided by Alabama state laws, all court records are maintained by the court clerk of various courts.
-As such, most family court records are primarily generated and disseminated by the court clerk of the state’s court of Civil Appeal.
+As such, most family court records are primarily generated and disseminated by the court clerk of the state's Court of Civil Appeal.

 To obtain the desired record, the requesting party must locate the record custodian.
 However, the location of a family court record may also be impacted by the most current status of the case.
-Thus, where the initial verdict of a family court case has been appealed, the record may also be maintained by the administrative arm of the Supreme court which serves as the highest appellate court of last resort.
+Thus, where the initial verdict of a family court case has been appealed, the record may also be maintained by the administrative arm of the Supreme Court, which serves as the highest appellate court of last resort.
 Court addresses and detailed contact information may be verified using the Alabama Judicial Circuits Map.

 Prepare the Requirements

-Prior to requesting a record, requestors are advised to inquire about the record retrieval process in the judicial district where the case was filed/heard.
+Before requesting a record, requestors are advised to inquire about the record retrieval process in the judicial district where the case was filed/heard.

 Requesting the Record